 - Not all vaccines can be administered at the same time.
 You should also keep in mind that antimalarial medication must be taken even before the trip begins and after returning from the trip to maximise the protection from disease.

 - Check the vaccination recommendations for your destination in good time before the travel by referring to the Health guide for travellers (in Finnish) on the National Institute for Health and Welfare website.
 The guide lists the necessary vaccinations by country.
-In some countries, visitors may be required to show certificate of yellow fever, polio or meningococcus vaccination on arrival.
+In some countries, visitors may be required to show certificate of COVID-19, yellow fever, polio or meningococcus vaccination on arrival.

 - In addition to ensuring that immunisations are up to date, travellers are encouraged to maintain good hand hygiene and be careful of what they eat and drink.
 Many diseases are spread via contaminated water or improperly cooked food.